Peñaranda, Nueva Ecija

-Peñaranda was once known for its high quality crop called ikmo, a plant used by older Filipinos as a chewing substance.
-Recently however, the crop is on the brink of extinction.
-Rice remains a flourishing farm produce.

 In 2012, the National Commission for Culture and the Arts (NCCA) and the ICHCAP of UNESCO published Pinagmulan: Enumeration from the Philippine Inventory of Intangible Cultural Heritage.
 The first edition of the UNESCO-backed book included Nueva Ecija's Arakyo, signifying its great importance to Philippine intangible cultural heritage.
 The local government of Nueva Ecija, in cooperation with the NCCA, is given the right to nominate the Arakyo in the UNESCO Intangible Cultural Heritage Lists.